-It feels a little strange to be writing this post about such a happy quilt when it feels like we are living in a dystopian book, but here we go!
+It feels a little strange to be writing this post about such a happy hexagon quilt pattern when it feels like we are living in a dystopian book, but here we go!

-The Hexie Blooms quilt was an idea that was born almost 9 months ago.
-I have loved and admired the look of vintage Grandmother’s Flower Garden quilts for years, but I’ve always known I don’t have the time, or the patience, to hand piece one.
+Meet my new quilt pattern, Hexie Blooms!
+Hexie Blooms is a hexagon quilt pattern, the idea for which was born almost 9 months ago.
+I have loved and admired the look of vintage Grandmother's Flower Garden hexagon quilts for years, but I've always known I don't have the time, or the patience, to hand piece one.

-So what’s a girl to do?
-Weel, one day the idea struck!
+So what's a girl to do?
+Well, one day the idea struck!
 Big, beautiful hexie flowers in big beautiful modern fabrics.
-So, I sat down with my computer, pen, and paper and figured out the basics… and then had to wait until my schedule cleared up because I knew that once I got started, there’d be no stopping, haha.
+So, I sat down with my computer, pen, and paper and figured out the basics of this hexagon quilt pattern... and then had to wait until my schedule cleared up because I knew that once I got started, there'd be no stopping, haha.

 I finally was able to make time this winter and as I worked on sample blocks I wouldn't help but have this giddy feeling of "this is it!" the whole time.
 From there, I moved onto my first sample using an Ombre Jelly Roll (which I'll share soon!), and finally, this: my all-solids sample with soft and happy spring colors.
 Perfect for the first day of spring!

-One of the hardest parts of writing the pattern for Hexie Blooms was making it easy enough for beginners to make because I want anyone to be able to make it, and I’m happy to report that this is a confident beginner pattern!
+One of the hardest parts of writing the pattern for Hexie Blooms was making a hexagon quilt pattern easy enough for beginners to make.
+I want anyone to be able to make it and so I had to find a way to eliminate any and all Y-seams, as well as breaking this down into manageable chunks. and I'm happy to report that this is a confident beginner pattern!

 I only added the confident portion to the skill level required for this quilt because the cutting does require a template and there is a bit seam matching involved.
 If you can handle those two things, you can make this quilt no problem!

 For the quilting, I chose to quilt this one myself on my trusty Janome 4120QDC.
-I did straight lines using my walking foot – first left to right and then diagonals at 60-degrees in both directions, following the edges of the hexies.
+I did straight lines using my walking foot - first left to right and then diagonals at 60-degrees in both directions, following the edges of the hexagons in the quilt design.
 It took a little while to finish it, but the texture on this quilt is EVERYTHING!

-And now for my favorite part – testers quilts!
+And now for my favorite part - testers quilts!
 As always, my testers knocked it out of the park.
-Enjoy!
+Enjoy these hexagon quilts!

 Emily started testing with the intentions of making a throw size quilt but ended up upgrading to a QUEEN SIZE quilt and I'm in love, y'all!